toxuin/ESPRINTER/README.md

 First, you need an ESP8266 module with at least 1MB (Megabyte) of flash.
 They aren't all the same, even within same model number.
 Then, you need to solder it up like this:
 ![ESP improved stability](doc/ESP_to_serial.png)
 Yes, you have to heat up the soldering iron and smell some toxic fumes.
-If you don't want want that – you can buy a pre-soldered board mentioned on [this page](https://github.com/esp8266/Arduino/blob/master/doc/boards.md) but don't forget that it has to have >= 1MB flash.
+If you don't want that – you can buy a pre-soldered board mentioned on [this page](https://github.com/esp8266/Arduino/blob/master/doc/boards.md) but don't forget that it has to have >= 1MB flash.

 Then, you'll need fully functional Arduino IDE for ESP8266.
 [Arduino for ESP8266](https://github.com/esp8266/Arduino) project has some nice manuals how to set it up.
 You'll need the **staging** version of their board package, not a stable one!